Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/05/javascript-includes-and-rewritten-urls.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - html
+    - HTML
-    - javascript
+    - JavaScript
-    - mvc
+    - MVC
 ---

 I recently answered a question on a forum about JavaScript includes in ASP.NET MVC and as the question came up again today, I thought I’d share the answer with the world.